12 White Sand Beaches on the Greek Islands

 Navagio Beach, Zakynthos

 When you add the soft white sand, impressive natural scenery surrounding the cove, and bright turquoise waters to the picture, you’ve found yourself the postcard-perfect destination.
-Arguably, the stand-out beach amongst all other shores on Zakynthos, this beach can only be accessed by boat, and there are no amenities at the beach.
+Arguably, the stand-out beach amongst all other shores on Zakynthos, this place can only be accessed by boat, and there are no amenities nearby.
 Therefore, make sure you take plenty of water with you when you visit.

 Read also: Incredible Secret Spots on Greek Islands